ckolumbus/golangRestApiExampleWithDependencyInjection/README.md

       according to all best practices on the net this seperation should not be done
 - [ ] add mock generation to build script (example: `$GOPATH/bin/mockgen -source pkg/employee/persistence/IPersistEmployee.go -destination controllers/PersistEmployeeMock_test.go -package controllers`)
 - [ ] logging concept
+- [ ] handling arrays: use elments with or without "*"?

 ## References